• Menu

 Coalmont School House.
 Photo: Craig Talbert

 Sitting at 8,219 feet in elevation in North Park, Coalmont is a rural, unincorporated community with a post office.
-It was named for soft coal that was mined there.
+It was named for the soft coal that was mined there.

 The community is pretty much a ghost town in Jackson County, the only county in the North Park region, located approximately 16 miles southwest of Walden in northern Colorado.
 You can visit the old Coalmont School House there, built circa 1915 and restored by the Spicer Club in 1997.